Wood Burning – Hanging Artwork – types of hangers and when I use them

 Repeat until the all of the wire end has been wrapped.
 Try to keep the wraps tight and next to each other.

-Here’s how it looked once I was done.
-You can see a little section of wire sticking out.
+Often there is a a little section of wire that sticks out.
 These little bits of wire can easily poke into your finger.

 PROS